lighthauz/omniauth-trusona/README.md

 Then run your rails app as normal.
 In the browser, use `https://localhost:3001`.

-## SSL

-OIDC requires SSL for communications which means if you are running this project locally, you will need to server over https.
-We accomplish that with the following local ssl proxy.
-See the Development notes above

 ## CLIENT_ID

 Add a .env file to the root with